 The oldest method is called open or Orléans method.
-The starting liquid is inoculated with bacteria.
+The starting fluid is inoculated with bacteria.
 The bacteria would also settle automatically from the air and can also by the Essigfliege be transmitted.
 The fermentation process is left to itself in open vessels in a warm environment.
-After some time, one of the liquid surface forms as mother of vinegar designated gelatinous, string-taking Kahmhaut (also vinegar cream) from bacteria.
+After some time, one of the liquid surface forms as mother of vinegar designated gelatinous, string-taking Kahmhaut (also Essigkahm) from bacteria.
 The acetic acid bacteria ( Acetobacter ) oxidize alcohol acetic acid, where too Acetic acid ethyl ester (Ethyl acetate) is formed.
 The German vinegar producer Johann Sebastian Schützenbach introduced the rapid vinegar method in the middle of the 19th century.
-Floating carrier material (wood chips or plastic pellets) is used on which the bacteria adhere.
+Floating carrier material (wood shavings or plastic pellets) is used on which the bacteria adhere.
 As a result, more bacteria and thus faster process develop.

-Depending on the technology, production takes two to three days in the Venturi process (mixing liquids) or even within 24 hours in turbine plants.
+Depending on the technology, production takes two to three days in the venturi process (mixing liquids) or even within 24 hours in turbine plants.
 The starting material is fermented at 28 to 30 ° C and gassed with air.
 As a rule of thumb, the alcohol content of a wine also gives the same amount of acetic acid (12% alcohol = 12% acetic acid).
 Edible or teal vinegar contains 3 to 10% acid, which only dilutes edible vinegar essence 60 to 80%.
 Wine vinegar is a great addition to the production of food or even for direct enjoyment.
 Sweet and sour drinking vinegars from high noble predicate wines as aperitif or digestif Served, ripened sherry vinegar used in the kitchen or the Italian specialty balsamic used as a refinement of meat, cheese or dessert.
 The combination of vinegar in salads and wine, however, is problematic and can lead to an "acid explosion" in the mouth.
 See also under Wine to food,

 Complete listings of the numerous vinification measures and cellar techniques, as well as the various wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
 Comprehensive information on wine law is available under the keyword wine law,